-Another key area of success is involvement within the local community.
-Administered by a Board member who is qualified and experienced in Teaching and Education, a Schools Visiting Program has been developed.
-School-children in the surrounding area are invited to the Synagogue to discover and to be introduced about Jewish history, traditions, practices and activities.
-Thirty school parties totalling over 1000 students visited the Synagogue under this program during the year.
-In additions, five other visits/talks were made to schools, to promote.
-Judaism, Jewish practices and beliefs at large.
-The seminar notes was prepared by our internal education committee team, and is available to all members.
-The main purpose of this program is to promote and introduce a positive and accurate knowledge/attitude to schoolchildren about Judaism and Jewish practices.
+Another key area of success is involvement within the local community is the on-going School's visiting program.
+This was administered by a member of the Board, qualified and experienced in teaching and education.
+School children in the surrounding area are invited to the Synagogue to discover and be introduced to Jewish history, traditions, practices and activities.
+During the year in the region of 1000 students visit the Synagogue under this program.
+In addition visits/talks are also made to schools to promote Judaism, Jewish practices and beliefs at large.
+The syllabus for both these programs was prepared by the chairman of our internal education committee team, who is both a qualified and experienced in teaching children.
+The main purpose of the program is to introduce and promote to school-children a positive and accurate knowledge/attitude of Judaism and Jewish practices.

-The charity is also active, through its Rabbi and several Board members, in the 3 Faiths Forum, a group devoted to establishing and maintaining effective communication between the 3 main western faiths.
-Numerous meetings and conferences were attended by members, the Synagogue also provided a venue through which such inter-communication was made.
+The Synagogue is also active, through its Rabbi and several Board members, in the 3 Faiths Forum, a group devoted to establishing and maintaining effective communication between the 3 main western faiths.
+A number of meetings and conferences were attended by members of this and also of the CCJ (Council of Christians and Jews).
+The Synagogue also provided a venue through which such inter-communication was made.
 Whilst impossible to quantify, the value of such activities cannot be underestimated.
+In addition the Synagogue continued the practice of hosting a coffee morning as part of the Macmillan Trust annual fund raising event.
+The World's Biggest Coffee Morning.